By: Scott Way

 3. Wash Away Winter

 As soon as winter recedes it’s too easy to toss the cover aside and hit the lake.
 However, it's important to temper your eagerness in the spring lest you regret it in the fall.
-First things first- wash away winter.
+First things first- wash away winter using proper marine cleaners.
 Clean all the canvas, vinyl, and carpeting as part of an annual spring startup tradition.
 No, it won’t be easy to get motivated, but avoiding spring cleaning increases the risk damage in- season.
 Vacuum the cushions, vinyl, and flooring and give the boat a full wipe down to remove any dust, dirt, or condensation.
 This is an opportunity to proactively check for cracks in the vinyl or upholstery so they can be patched before they get worse.
 Inspect your bimini top to make sure it can handle the wind/weather again, and give the hull a full cleaning with soap and water.
 If you spend a Saturday in the spring getting winter off the boat, you’re less likely to be sending it in for repairs in the fall.

 4. Check the Engine & Propeller

 Winter is a thorn in the side of all things metal, so be sure to check your boat’s engine and propeller for dents or damage that could cause an issue when you turn it over.
-If a superficial inspection doesn’t show any concern continue with a fluid check- engine oil, additives, oil filter, etc. Fuel lines have a tendency to crack over winter from cold and dry temperatures, so inspect them before running any gas.
+If a superficial inspection doesn’t show any concern continue with a fluid check- engine oil, additives, fuel filter, etc. Fuel lines have a tendency to crack over winter from cold and dry temperatures, so inspect them before running any gas.
 Check your belts as well- if you give the belt some pressure you’ll be able to tell if it’s lost slack and seats properly or if it needs replacement.
 Engines aren’t forgiving, so don’t them a chance to rack up a repair bill.

 5. Check Cooling System & Replace Antifreeze